thedgarg31/CinderPeak/docs/installation.md

 # Building CinderPeak

 CinderPeak uses SFML (Simple Fast Multimedia Library) as a dependency for its visualization engine.
+Additionally Google's Testing Framework (GTest) is also used for extensive testing.

 CinderPeak uses CMake as a build system, however any other build system like Ninja can also be used.